 Matthew 10:15 Commentary: A Large Multitude of Christians were Martyred after being betrayed by Their Brethren during Nero’s Persecution.

 Partial fulfillment of v.
 21 can be found in the details surrounding the Neronic persecution.
 Concerning this mass execution of Christians, Tacitus writes:

 Therefore, first those who admitted to it [being Christian] were arrested, then on their information a very large multitude was convicted, not so much for the crime of arson as for hatred of the human race.
-Derision was added to their end: they were covered with the skins of wild animals and torn to death by dogs; or they were crucified and when the day ended they were burned as torches.[viii]
+Derision was added to their end: they were covered with the skins of wild animals and torn to death by dogs; or they were crucified and when the day ended they were burned as torches.4

 According to Tacitus on the testimony of a few, a multitude of Christians were killed in a horrific manner fulfilling v.
 21: “Brother will betray brother to death, and a father his child; children will rebel against their parents and have them put to death.”
 The strife described in v.
 21 is mentioned by Jesus again in vs. 34-37.
 The fulfillment of these verses will be discussed in greater detail there.
-But before Jesus continues to describe this dissension, he promises to return within the lifetimes of his contemporaries:
+But before Jesus continues to describe this dissension, He promises to return within the lifetimes of His contemporaries:

 23When you are persecuted in one place, flee to another.
 I tell you the truth, you will not finish going through the cities of Israel before the Son of Man comes.

 Matthew 10:23 Explained!
 “You will not finish going through the cities of Israel before the Son of Man comes” Matthew 10:23 Commentary: The Initial Aspect of the Second Coming is described in Revelation 19:11-14.
 Here Jesus leads an Army of Angels in the Sky.